 Browsing the internet is much safer while using a VPN than without, so long as you choose a reputable provider.
 Here are a few features you'll want to look out for in a safe VPN:

 State-of-the-art encryption.
 Security is the most integral feature of any VPN, which is why you should choose a provider that uses the latest industry-leading encryption technology.
 An AES 256-bit encryption, which is used by banks and state departments, is the current gold standard, and is supported by most VPN protocols.
 A strong encryption method ensures that your data remains illegible to anyone who doesn't have permission to read it.

 Options around IP address masking.
 The ability to disguise or re-route your IP address is another key feature that VPNs offer.
 A good provider should allow you to switch your IP address to that of your provider's remote servers.
 The more servers around the world, the more locations—and IP addresses—you may have to choose from.

 Kill switch.
 If your VPN connection unexpectedly drops, then your IP address could get compromised.
 A kill switch feature cuts off your applications, or even your internet, as soon as you're disconnected.
 This, in turn, protects you from data leaks and safeguards your identity.

 Secure authentication.
 When a computer connects to their provider's server, they must first authenticate their identity by logging in through a web portal or VPN client.
-A good VPN should provide additional options for authentication, such as multi-factor authentication (MFA), which authorizes your login through a mobile app, or physical security keys, which allow you to securely login only after inserting a USB stick.
+A good VPN should provide additional options for authentication, such as multi-factor authentication (MFA), which authorises your log-in through a mobile app, or physical security keys, which allow you to securely log-in only after inserting a USB stick.